Rohanberiwal/Static-Python-Perf/README.md

 # Strassen's Matrix Multiplication Benchmarking

 This repository contains Python code for benchmarking Strassen's Matrix Multiplication algorithm across different matrix sizes.
 The code uses Pandas for data organization and Matplotlib for visualization.
+# Strassen's Matrix Multiplication Algorithm

+## Overview

+Strassen's Matrix Multiplication algorithm is an efficient algorithm for multiplying two matrices using a divide-and-conquer approach.
+It was introduced by Volker Strassen in 1969.
+The algorithm reduces the number of multiplications required for matrix multiplication compared to the standard method.

+## Key Concepts

+- **Divide and Conquer:** Strassen's algorithm divides each matrix into four submatrices, recursively multiplies these submatrices, and then combines the results to obtain the final product.

+- **Matrix Splitting:**
+  - Given matrices A and B are split into four submatrices: A11, A12, A21, A22, and B11, B12, B21, B22.

+- **Intermediate Matrix Calculations:**
+  - Seven recursive multiplications (P1 to P7) are calculated using the submatrices.

+- **Combining Results:**
+  - The intermediate results are combined to obtain the final product matrices.

+## Advantages

+- **Reduced Multiplications:** Strassen's algorithm reduces the number of multiplications from 8 to 7 compared to the standard matrix multiplication algorithm.

+- **Complexity:** The algorithm exhibits a lower asymptotic complexity compared to the standard algorithm, making it particularly useful for large matrix sizes.

+## Limitations

+- **Addition Overhead:** While the number of multiplications is reduced, the algorithm introduces additional additions, which may impact performance for smaller matrices.

+- **Practical Considerations:** For small matrix sizes, the standard algorithm might outperform Strassen's algorithm due to the constant factors involved in the additional operations.

+## Usage in Benchmarking

+The provided code in this repository utilizes Strassen's Matrix Multiplication algorithm to benchmark its performance across different matrix sizes.
+The benchmarking results help analyze the algorithm's scalability and efficiency.

+## References

+1. Strassen, V. (1969).
+Gaussian elimination is not optimal.
+Numerische Mathematik, 13(4), 354-356.

+2. Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009).
+Introduction to Algorithms (3rd ed.).
+The MIT Press.

 ## Code Structure